eea/volto-globalsearch/README.md

 ## Modifying Clusters

-To customize the behavior of the `volto-searchblock` in your Volto theme, you can modify clusters by following these steps:
+To customize the behavior of the `volto-searchblock` in your volto theme addon, you can modify clusters by following these steps:

  1. Find or create `index.js` in the `src/config`